 The hard part’s done – you’re finally off what might have been a very long plane ride to Thailand.
 Now it’s just a zippy flight of an hour or so to Koh Samui, Phuket, Krabi or Chiang Mai.
 Your vacation is so close you can touch it!
 While the flight transfer process at BKK couldn’t be easier, the unknown can be daunting – especially when half your brain has disappeared with jet-lag.

-- For other airlines (including Thai): jump here
+- For other airlines (including Thai Airways): jump way down the page

 In a baffling move for an airline that just won World’s Best Regional Airline – Bangkok Airways has changed their baggage transfer policy for passengers travelling on (A) more than one airline on (B) more than one ticket.